 What We Suggest Putting On A Charcuterie Board

 Choosing the ingredients to put on your charcuterie board might appear daunting, but it doesn't need to be that way.
 It can actually be quite fun!
 A perfect charcuterie board is an eye-catching appetizer, snack, and main dish if you incorporate enough assortments.
 It's one of the most preferred ways to indulge and amuse since it's hassle-free and pretty easy to conform to many different appetites and diets.

-- Fresh or Dried Fruit: Fresh fruit goes well with salty meats.
+- Fresh or Dried Fruit: Fresh fruit goes well with salty snacks.
 Choose fresh fruits like grapes, fresh berries (strawberries, blueberries, and raspberries), cherries, and figs. Add dried fruits like dried apricots.

 - Sweet spreads: Apricot jam, fig butter, blackberry jam, orange marmalade, or other spreads such as our cranberry orange and vodka jelly, balsamic onion jam, or spicy ice wine jelly are huge hits and pair well with anything.